aces/sing-squashfs-support/README.md

 reduce tremendously the inode requirements on the host filesystem.

-While a process is running inside a singularity container, that process can normallt write files only on externally mounted writable filesystems; singularity normally provides /tmp and the $HOME directory of the user who runs the singularity command.
-Other mount point can be provided by adding explicit -B options to the singularity command line too.
+While a process is running inside a singularity container, that process can write files only on externally mounted writable filesystems; singularity normally provides /tmp and the $HOME directory of the user who runs the singularity command.
+Other mount point can be provided by adding explicit `-B` options to the singularity command line too.

 The utility programs included in [bin](bin) will launch singularity